Click here to see a repertoire list

 Biography

-Robert Everest is quickly becoming a household name in the Twin Cities' international music scene.
-Performing an average of 150 to 200 shows a year--locally, nationally, and internationally, he has delighted audiences around the globe with his original compositions and his vast repertoire of acoustic World Music.
-Though mostly self-taught, Robert has studied jazz guitar in Minneapolis, classical guitar in Portugal, West African guitar in Togo, Flamenco in Spain, Tango in Argentina, and many other Latin American styles of music throughout Central and South America and the Caribbean.
+Though mostly self-taught, Robert has studied jazz guitar in Minneapolis, Brazilian guitar in California, classical guitar in Portugal, West African guitar in Togo, Flamenco in Spain, Tango in Argentina, and many other Latin American styles of music throughout Central and South America and the Caribbean.
 He has also studied percussion in Ghana and Brazil.
-His vocal technique has developed throughout his 25 years of singing and instruction, including four years with the University of Minnesota Jazz Singers.
+His vocal technique is the result of exposure to dozens of international approaches to voice and several years of instruction, including four years with the University of Minnesota Jazz Singers.

 With other ensembles or as a solo performer Robert has performed locally at venues like Orchestra Hall and the Fitzgerald Theatre, but most recently has performed a handful of shows in front of a packed house at the Dakota Jazz Club with his World Music ensemble "the Robert Everest Expedition."
 Among Robert’s international performance venues are the Ono Galerie in Bern, Switzerland, Bar Tempo in Madrid, Spain, The Golden View in Florence, Italy, and Birdland in Budapest, Hungary.
 His extensive Brazilian repertoire truly came full circle when he was invited to perform in the birthplace of Bossa Nova - Ipanema, Rio De Janeiro - at the prestigious Vinicius Piano Bar.